mlz-ictrl/nicos/doc/source/devices.rst

       Device objects must have a :attr:`parameters` class attribute that defines the available additional parameters.
-It must be a dictionary mapping parameter name to a :class:`nicos.device.Param` object that describes the parameter's properties (e.g. whether is it user-settable).
+It must be a dictionary mapping parameter name to a :class:`~nicos.core.params.Param` object that describes the parameter's properties (e.g. whether is it user-settable).

       The :attr:`parameters` attribute does *not* need to contain the parameters of base classes again, they are automatically merged.